Core IMPACTS

 Intermediate Spanish II

-C2.
-One Fine Arts or Intermediate Foreign Language Course from Among
+Choose one (1) Fine Arts or Intermediate Foreign Language course from the following

 Art Appreciation